-Project Terrapin is a volunteer, conservation and education initiative to support the diamondback terrapin and its habitat through research.
+Project Terrapin is a volunteer, conservation, and education initiative to support the Northern Diamondback Terrapin and its habitat through research.

 Project Terrapin supports diamondback terrapin research, conservation and education throughout Barnegat Bay and New Jersey.
 Students from the Marine Academy of Technology and Environmental Science (MATES) volunteer over 1000 hours to these initiative each year.
 There are seasonal research positions available.
 However the program is a volunteer initiative at the grass roots level of research and conservation.
 We reach 1000's of students and the general public throughout the year.

 There are three major components to Project Terrapin We have a conservation initiative underway including "Turtle Gardens" where we enhance nesting areas for terrapins.
-We are working on Derelict Fishing Gear project to remove crab pots from Barnegat Bay; and we invite volunteers to help us with a citizen science during the summer location of crab pots & locating terrapins Terrapin Sighting Project,
+We are recovering Derelict Fishing Gear project to remove crab pots from Barnegat Bay; we invite volunteers to help us with a citizen science during the summer to locate crab pots & reporting terrapins seen Terrapin Sighting Project,

-Project Terrapin introduces its new 2019 summer research and conservation interns, volunteers and staff for being a part of our Barnegat Bay projects that include...
+Project Terrapin introduced its 2022 summer research and conservation interns, volunteers and staff for being a part of our Barnegat Bay projects that included...

 1. The nesting ecology of terrapins at N. Sedge Island, Cedar Run Dock Road & Cedar Bonnet Island.

-2. Our Terrapin Sighting Project that includes a mark and recapture population study
+2. The Terrapin Sighting Project that includes a mark and recapture population study

 3. Nesting habitat enhancement project that will include mapping and ground truthing and "Turtle Gardens"

-4. Our derelict fishing gear retrieval project at Barnegat Bay with Conserve Wildlife., NOAA, Stockton University and the American Littoral Society.
-Be a part of our summer survey work.
+4. Our derelict fishing gear retrieval project at Barnegat Bay with Conserve Wildlife., NOAA, Stockton University through the generous funding of Veolia North America.
+Be a part of our survey work.
 Please report crab pot sightings here.

-Please contact us for more information and an application.
+Please contact us for more information and/or complete the application.
 We are working with The Conserve Wildlife Foundation of New Jersey as a partner in Barnegat Bay terrapin research along with our other partners including Stockton University, Save Barnegat Bay, ReClam the Bay and the Long Beach Township Marine Field Station.
 The Summer 2023 application is open for those interested!